 But healthcare organizations are far from powerless against phishing attacks.
 By gaining a deeper understanding of the threats they face, training users to recognize potential attacks and holding users accountable for their mistakes, organizations can significantly mitigate the risk of phishing attacks.

 1. Understand Phishing Threats to Best Defend Against Them

-While most phishing attacks are caught by security measures before they ever find their way into a user’s inbox, some do still slip through, says Martin Littmann, CTO and CIO at the Kelsey-Seybold Clinic in Houston.
+While most phishing attacks are caught by security measures before they ever find their way into a user’s inbox, some do still slip through, says Martin Littmann, CTO and CISO at the Kelsey-Seybold Clinic in Houston.

 While patient information is still a prime target, Littmann says his clinic has seen a rash of impersonation scams, social engineering attacks in which cybercriminals pretend to be authority figures within an organization, such as a financial executive, to obtain financial information.
 These attacks even involved someone pretending to be Littmann himself.
 The scammer sent an email to the clinic’s human resources department asking to change his direct deposit information.

 Having users report suspicious emails can help hospital security teams to build better protections.
 Companies should “ensure that all users are enabled to recognize evolving phishing threats that bypass perimeter controls, and are empowered to report them,” says Mount.
 “This gives security operations teams visibility of attacks they otherwise wouldn’t see.”

 2. Use Phishing Simulations to Help Identify Weaknesses